abdulmumeen-abdullahi/ufractor_xarm7/README.md

 ## Overview

-The model defines the full URDF structure for the Xarm7, including links, joints, and visual meshes.
+The project defines the full URDF structure for the Xarm7, including links, joints, and visual meshes.
 Visualization is done using Rviz, while simulation will be implemented in later phases.

 ## Key Specifications